test-kitchen/kitchen-vra/README.md

  * **memory**: amount of RAM, in MB, the host should have
  * **requested_for**: the vRA login ID to list as the owner of this resource.
 Defaults to the vRA username configured in the `driver` section.
  * **subtenant_id**: the Business Group ID to list as the owner.
 This is required if the catalog item is a shared/global item; we are unable to determine the subtenant_id from the catalog, and vRA requires it to be set on every request.
  * **private_key_path**: path to the SSH private key to use when logging in.
 Defaults to '~/.ssh/id_rsa' or '~/.ssh/id_dsa', preferring the RSA key.
-Only applies to instances where SSH transport is used (i.e. does not apply to Windows hosts with the WinRM transport configured).
+Only applies to instances where SSH transport is used; i.e., does not apply to Windows hosts with the WinRM transport configured.
  * **use_dns**: Defaults to `false`.
 Set to `true` if vRA doesn't manage vm ip addresses.
 This will cause kitchen to attempt to connect via hostname.
+ * **extra_parameters**: an array of other data to set on a catalog request, most notably custom properties.
+Allows updates to existing properties on the blueprint as well as the addition of new properties.
+The vRA REST API expects 'provider-' appended to the front of a property name, while the kitchen driver requires both the data type and set the value; e.g., `provider-mycustompropname: {type: "string",value: "mycustompropval"}`

 These settings can be set globally under the top-level `driver` section, or they can be set on each platform, which allows you to set globals and then override them.
 For example, this configuration would set the CPU count to 1 except on the "large" platform: